 Chapter 11 deals with Performance management.
-The mid-year performance for 2014/15 is stated as well as the preliminary key performance indicators and targets for the 2015/16 financial year.
-(Note-2015/16 performance section is in draft form and is subject to the approval of the Final Service Delivery and Budget Implementation (SDBIP) by June 2015).
+A close out report on the actual delivery on the Top Layer key performance indicators for the past three financial years of the current 5 year IDP are stated as well as the preliminary key performance indicators and targets for the 2016/17 financial year.
+(Note-2016/17 performance indicators and targets are in draft form and subject to the approval of the Final Service Delivery and Budget Implementation (SDBIP)

+by June 2016).

 Chapter 12 deals with the Financial Plan and the budgetary annexures.
 The IDP/Budget linkage is reflected as per the Budget SA schedules.
-The spatial mapping of the R400 000 ward projects, IDP project wish list, capital budget and government allocations for the 2015/16 - 2017/18 MTREF are also included.
+The spatial mapping of the R400 000 ward projects, IDP project wish list, capital budget and government allocations for the 2016/17 - 2018/19 MTREF are also included.

-Chapter 13 reflects the planned sector investment in Overstrand for 2015/16-2017/18
+Chapter 13 reflects the planned provincial government investment in Overstrand for 2016/17-2018/19